gitlabhq/gitlabhq/doc/gitlab-geo/source-configuration.md

-# GitLab Geo configuration for Omnibus installations
+# GitLab Geo configuration for Installations from Source

-For installations from Source, go to [Source Geo Configuration](source-configuration.md).
+For Omnibus installations, go to [Omnibus Geo Configuration](configuration.md).

 > **Important:**
 Make sure you have followed the first two steps of the [Setup instructions](README.md#setup-instructions).